 Introduction of exotic tree species such as Eucalyptus globulus, Acacia mearnsii and Pinus radiata.

-Thus Sharpe’s Longclaw is rapidly losing the habitat it critically depends on.
-It has been predicted that by 2010, only a fifth of the Kinangop Plateau will remain covered with tussock grasslands (4).
-As a consequence, the species is classified as Endangered on the IUCN Redlist.
+Thus Sharpe’s Longclaw is rapidly losing the habitat it critically depends upon, and outside the protected area on the Kinangop Plateau destruction of the tussock grasslands continues.
+As a result, the IUCN has classified this species as Endangered on its Red List.